aardvark/stencil-maven-plugin/README.md

 Variables defined in `configuration/context` file take precedence over maven properties.

+See `doc/README.md` which is used to create this readme using this plugin.

 ## Goals

 `renderFile` create the file based on a `template`.
 Uses context from `context` file and writes output to the `output`.

+# How to release

+`mvn release:prepare --batch-mode -DpushChanges=false`

 # License